Peter teaches spelling with consonant-vowel patterns

-A child may not learn well by studying random or arbitrarily selected words from a spelling list.
-Unless the spelling words are the same words that the child is actually using during writing or reading activities, the child may not understand the relevance of learning random words from a spelling list.
+Some children do not learn well by studying arbitrarily selected words from a spelling list.
+Unless the spelling words are the same words that they are actually using during writing or reading activities, the list of words may appear to be random and irrelevant information.

-- Teach spelling with letter-sound knowledge instead of consonant-vowel patterns.
+- Teach letter-sound and phonic knowledge instead of consonant-vowel patterns.